MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/configure-intraday-dashboard-supervisor.md

 ## Common tasks to configure intraday insights dashboard

-You must perform these common tasks before you go ahead and configure Intraday insights dashboard for **Unified Service Desk** and **Omnichannel for Customer Service**.
+You must perform these common tasks before you go ahead and configure intraday insights dashboard for **Unified Service Desk** and **Omnichannel for Customer Service**.

 ### Review prerequisites